-6.6 Effect on Multiple DRAM Controllers
+6.6.
+Effect on Multiple DRAM Controllers

-We also evaluate performance impact of PADC when two DRAM controllers are employed in the four and eight-core systems.
+We also evaluate the performance impact of PADC when two DRAM controllers are employed in the 4- and 8-core systems.
 Each memory controller works independently through a dedicated channel (address and data buses) doubling the peak memory bandwidth.
-Because there is more bandwidth available in the system, contention between prefetch and demand requests is significantly reduced.
+Because there is more bandwidth available in the system, contention of prefetch and demand requests is also significantly reduced.
 Therefore, the baseline system performance is significantly improved compared to the single controller.
-Adding one more DRAM controller improves weighted speedup by 16.9 and 30.9 percent compared to the single controller for four and eight-core systems, respectively.
+Adding one more DRAM controller improves weighted speedup by 16.9% and 30.9% compared to the single controller for 4- and 8-core systems, respectively.